 The early voting trend has been underway for years in many states, as voters seek the convenience of filling out a ballot at their kitchen table, or near where they work, shop or take classes, rather than traveling to a polling place on a particular day and waiting in line.

 Almost 129 million people voted in the 2012 presidential election, 35.8 percent of them before Election Day.
-In the 2010 midterms, when Republicans regained control of the House, roughly 3 out of 10 voters cast early ballots.
+In the 2010 elections, when Republicans regained control of the House, roughly 3 out of 10 voters cast early ballots.